 2 separate cases place the immigration lens on Boston

-Dr. Rasha Alawieh is a kidney transplant specialist at the Division of Kidney Disease & Hypertension at Brown Medicine, an affiliate of Brown University.
-Alawieh was in the U.S. on an H-1B visa, meant for highly specialized workers.
-She went to visit family in Lebanon in February, and when she returned to Boston's Logan International Airport, she was detained for 36 hours and had her phone taken from her, according to court documents filed by her cousin, who obtained the court order temporarily barring officials from sending Alawieh back.
+Alawieh was working at the Division of Kidney Disease & Hypertension at Brown Medicine, an affiliate of Brown University, on an H-1B visa, meant for highly specialized workers.
+She went to visit family in Lebanon in February.
+Upon returning to Boston's Logan International Airport, she was detained for 36 hours and had her phone taken from her, according to court documents filed by her cousin, who obtained the court order temporarily barring officials from sending Alawieh back.

 Colleagues say Alawieh's lawyers made a frantic call to the airport control tower trying to stop her plane from taking off.